 Does UWG have a plan for its response to COVID-19 spreading rapidly in the U.S.?

 UWG has a number of comprehensive plans in place to address emergencies, including those resulting from infectious disease.
 Health-related plans result from in-depth exchanges between the Student Health Center in conjunction with UWG Emergency Management.
 UWG personnel are in regular contact with the CDC, the Georgia Department of Public Health, and county health districts and would continue this communication throughout any implementation of the plan.

 Should I be tested for the new coronavirus?

 According to the CDC, if you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath within 14 days after travel from any affected country or area with active community transmission, you should call ahead to a healthcare professional and mention your symptoms and recent travel.
 If you have had close contact with someone showing these symptoms who has recently traveled from this area, you should call ahead to a healthcare professional and mention your close contact and their recent travel.
 Your healthcare professional will work with your state’s public health department and CDC to determine if you need to be tested for COVID-19.
-At this time, diagnostic testing for COVID-19 can be conducted only at CDC.

 I am concerned.
 What precautions can I take?

 Guidance from the CDC on how to protect yourself and others includes the following: